By Jean Hofve, DVM

 Preparing a home-made diet for one’s pets is a bit of a challenge.
 However, it is no more difficult than feeding one’s children a balanced and nutritious diet.
 Most human beings seem to be able to do that, since we have survived as a species.
 As any parent knows, it is not essential to balance all the nutrients in each individual meal, but over time the intake of nutrients in a varied, healthy diet will be balanced.

 What parent would ever consider feeding their children only processed food out of cans, boxes and bags?
-We know it’s important to eat fresh, raw fruits and vegetables.
-Similarly, it is better for our animal companions to eat fresh, raw foods appropriate to their species, than to be fed processed, preserved foods for their entire lives.
-The popularity of commercial pet foods is due mainly to their convenience; and to massive advertising by pet food companies seeking even more profit than the $25 billion a year they already make.
+We know it’s important to eat fresh fruits and vegetables.
+Similarly, it is better for our animal companions to eat fresh, whole foods appropriate to their species, than to be fed processed, preserved foods for their entire lives.
+The popularity of commercial pet foods is due mainly to their convenience; and to massive advertising by pet food companies seeking even more profit than the tens of billions of dollars they already make each year.

 Commercial Canned Food and Raw Meat Diet

 If you’re considering home-preparing food for your pets, get educated about it.
 There is a wealth of books, articles and Internet sites to go to for information and guidance on suitable foods and nutritional balance.
-See our article on “Easy Homemade Diets for Cats and Dogs” for more information on how to get started.
+See www.catinfo.org or www.rawfeddogs.com for more information on how to get started; and www.celestialpets.com for recipes and whole-food supplements.
 Don’t take shortcuts, and don’t get lazy—preparing your pet’s food at home takes a firm commitment.

 You’ll have to decide between raw and cooked meat diets.
 Raw meat diets are very popular, but not all pets will eat or can handle raw meat.
 For instance, a cat with gastrointestinal problems such as inflammatory bowel disease might be better off starting with a cooked homemade diet, then gradually converted, if desired, to raw.
 There are things you need to know about feeding raw before making the leap, but it’s easy to find out how to do it safely by reading books or checking the Internet.